 - When you arrive at our facility.

-If it’s nearly time for your appointment and you’re not feeling well or are worried you’ve been exposed to COVID-19, please give us a call at (508) 872-7674.
+If it’s nearly time for your appointment and you’re not feeling well, have been diagnosed with COVID-19, or are worried you’ve been exposed to COVID-19, please give us a call at (508) 872-7674.

 Thank you for your understanding and support as we remain committed to our mission to provide the highest quality health care to the communities we serve.